vectara/vectara-docs/www/docs/learn/grounded-generation/grounded-generation-overview.md

 :::

-This example shows a complex question with a summary that contains citations:
+This example shows a complex question with a summary that contains several citations and the search result highlights relevant information:

 ![Retrieval Augmented Generation (RAG) Summary Example](/img/grounded_generation_summary_example.png)